Sandia research investigates how organic reactions affect Earth’s atmosphere

 Recent studies in this area had indicated that the reaction of methylperoxy with the hydroxyl radical occurs more rapidly than previously thought, and so this reaction could impact our current understanding of chemistry in low-temperature combustion and in the Earth’s atmosphere.

 The hydroxyl radical, an important molecule in combustion and atmospheric chemistry, initiates the oxidation, or processing, of fuel and pollutant molecules.
 When this radical reacts with fuel molecules in the presence of oxygen, a new class known as peroxy radicals is formed.
-In the Earth’s atmosphere, when the hydroxyl radical reacts with methane — which is both
+In the Earth’s atmosphere, when the hydroxyl radical reacts with methane — which is both a greenhouse gas and the most abundant hydrocarbon — methylperoxy is created.

 Rebecca Caravan, a Sandia postdoctoral appointee and lead researcher of the collaborative new effort, said investigating the subsequent reactions of peroxy radicals is critical to understanding low-temperature combustion because the peroxy radical’s fate determines to what extent fuel will undergo autoignition.
 The researchers wanted to understand how the reaction of hydroxyl and methylperoxy radicals could impact this — for example, whether autoignition could be inhibited due to the removal of reactive radicals and the production of relatively unreactive chemicals.